 RUSS:1111 First-Year Russian I 5 s.h.

 Basic language skills of listening, speaking, reading, and writing Russian; fundamentals of Russian grammar.
 GE: World Languages First Level Proficiency.

-Development of cultural history in Russia from middle ages to present; painting, music architecture, literature viewed against their political, historical, and social settings.
+Development of cultural history in Russia during the Romanov period (1613-1917); painting, music, architecture, and literature viewed against their political, historical, and social settings.
 Taught in English.
 GE: Values and Culture.
+Same as WLLC:1131.

 Contemporary Russia, with focus on prevailing social, political, economic, ethnic, environmental conditions; attention to historical evolution of problems, current factors; what these factors might portend for the future.
 Taught in English.
 GE: International and Global Issues; Values and Culture.

 Cultural specificity of Ukraine as a large multicultural European country; vital background information for analysis of present-day political events; strategic location between East and West; centuries-long history and culture; all readings in English, no knowledge of Russian or Ukrainian required.
-Same as CL:1500.
+Taught in English.

 Introduction to culture, history, and art of eastern European peoples; pagan, dualistic, and animistic beliefs and their coexistence with Christian faith in eastern Europe.
 GE: Historical Perspectives; Values and Culture.

 Early and medieval Slavic history, with focus on Russian art, literature, and religion from 10th through 17th century.
+Taught in English.
 GE: Historical Perspectives; Values and Culture.